Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "How soon, My Father?"
 Tiyun asked.
 Meeyuk almost jumped: he hadn’t seen or heard him return.
 Good aides, it seemed, could be preternaturally discreet.

 "...After Leemu’s therapy," Daar decided.
 "However it turns out.
 Obviously it’ll hafta include all the AEC leadership, so... take ‘yer time an’ get it right.
 An’ didn’t I tell ‘ya t’go take the rest of the day off?!"
-There was a growl in his voice…but his tail was also wagging.
+There was a growl in his voice... but his tail was also wagging.

 "I had a feeling you might need me again after all, My Father.
 Thank you for the jerky."

-"You an’ your damn perfect instincts…" Daar growled. "...Is there anythin’ else I need ‘ta know?" he asked of his Champions, who collectively indicated that there was not.
+"You an’ your damn perfect instincts..."
+Daar growled. "...Is there anythin’ else I need ‘ta know?" he asked of his Champions, who collectively indicated that there was not.

 "Alright then.
 Meeyuk, you an’ I are goin’ up ‘ta the spaceport.
 The *Empirical Razor’s* waitin’ ‘fer us.
-The rest’a you…" Daar pant-grinned with a little more fang than usual. "...It’s Friday here on Cimbrean an’ I somehow suspect ‘yer Clans can manage without ‘ya tonight.
+The rest’a you..."
+Daar pant-grinned with a little more fang than usual. "...It’s Friday here on Cimbrean an’ I somehow suspect ‘yer Clans can manage without ‘ya tonight.
 Take the rest of the day off!
 Me, I’d *highly* recommend y’all go clean out Ninja Taco..."

 Fiin in particular seemed to like the sound of that, and so did Wozni.
 Gyotin and Thurrsto both took the suggestion with characteristic understated good humor.
 Meeyuk wished he could go with them.